Sri Lanka, Family Friendly

 Updated

-Home » Sri Lanka » Highlights of Sri Lanka, for Families
+Home » Sri Lanka » Sri Lanka, Family Friendly

 This post may contain affiliate links.

-Sri Lanka is an amazing place to take your kids.
-This magical island combines low prices, friendly people, stunning coastline and a wealth of cultural and wildlife experiences.
-After months exploring Sri Lanka, these are our, and our kids’, recommendations for highlights of Sri Lanka for families.
+Sri Lanka is an amazing place to take a holiday, or to travel, as a family.
+This magical island combines low prices, friendly people, stunning coastline and a wealth of cultural and wildlife experiences that can all be very family-friendly.
+After months exploring Sri Lanka, these are our family’s recommendations on highlights of Sri Lanka for families.

 Prices for hotels and guest houses in Sri Lanka are easy on families, but beware of hefty admission charges at historic sites.
-These can really affect your budget.
+These can affect your vacation budget.

 Highlights of Sri Lanka for Families elephants